hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* support markers including implicit ones (@mCUR, @mEND).

-* Edit (Cut/Paste/Delete/Modify a cell) and Insert (rows/cols) operations trigger cell recalculations only for cells which are affected by it (edits propogate the changes across dependent cells).
+* Edit (Cut/Paste/Delete/Modify a cell) and Insert/Delete (rows/cols) operations trigger cell recalculations
-  Delete rows/cols also follows a similar strategy, but delete operation is disruptive to dependent cells compared to insert, so require to recalc all cells with dependencies for now.
+  only for cells which are directly or indirectly affected by it (propogate the changes across dependent cells).

 	Note: the actual recalculation occurs when a affected cell or its dependents become visible.
 While the =expressions are adjusted wrt cell addresses if any in them, as well as depedency lists are